pygame-community/pygame-ce/docs/reST/ref/surface.rst

       Scrolling is contained by the Surface clip area.
 It is safe to have dx and dy values that exceed the surface size.

-      The scroll flag can be either 0 (normal behaviour), ``pygame.SCROLL_ERASE``, or ``pygame.SCROLL_REPEAT``.
+      The scroll flag can be ``0`` (normal behavior) or:

-      If the scroll flag is ``SCROLL_ERASE`` the space created by the shifting pixels is filled with black or transparency, otherwise it is left unchanged.
+         * ``pygame.SCROLL_ERASE``: the space created by the shifting pixels is filled with black or transparency.

-      If the scroll flag is ``SCROLL_REPEAT`` the pixels that disappear out of the surface or clip bounds are brought back on the opposite side resulting in an infinitely scrolling and repeating surface.
+         * ``pygame.SCROLL_REPEAT``: the pixels that disappear out of the surface or clip bounds are brought back on the opposite side resulting in an infinitely scrolling and repeating surface.

       .. versionaddedold:: 1.9

-      .. versionchanged:: 2.5.0 Add repeating scroll and allow erasing pixels
+      .. versionchanged:: 2.5.1 Add repeating scroll and allow erasing pixels

       .. ## Surface.scroll ##